Customs Anti-smuggling Act

 Article 46

-Where a disposition under this Act for suppressing smuggling has been made by Customs, a notice of such disposition shall be produced and delivered to the person be penalized .However , where the owner of the goods or articles confiscated pursuant to this Act is unascertainable , the actual delivery notice may be replaced by a public notice or the publication in the government gazette or newspaper .
+Where a disposition under this Act for suppressing smuggling has been made by Customs, a notice of such disposition shall be produced and delivered to the person subject to the disposition.
+However, where the owner of the goods or articles confiscated pursuant to this Act is unascertainable, the actual delivery notice may be replaced by a public notice or the publication in the government gazette or newspaper.

 Article 47

-Where the person disposed or a third party with interest at stake does not agree with the disposition referred to in the preceding Article, he/she may, within 30 days from the day following the date of receipt of the disposition notice, file a written protest in given format against Customs for review.
+Ⅰ. Where the person subject to a disposition or a third party with interest at stake does not agree with the disposition referred to in the preceding article, he/she may, within 30 days from the day following the date of receipt of the disposition notice, file a written protest in given format against Customs for review.

 Article 48

-Where the person disposed does not agree with the determination of protest made by Customs, he or she may file an appeal and administrative proceeding according to relevant laws.
+Ⅰ. Where the person subject to the disposition does not agree with the determination of protest made by Customs, he or she may file an appeal and administrative litigation according to relevant laws.

 Article 49